shaleen/SIGMOD17Reproducibility/README.md

 3. https://www.dropbox.com/s/y609n91exdishyf/ssb.sql?dl=0
 4. https://www.dropbox.com/s/kdk4iq9kngu5cr2/tpch.sql?dl=0

+Alternatively, you could also run the `db.sh` file in the root folder.
+If `pass` is your MySQL password, you can execute the command `sudo ./db.sh pass` to download the files and set up the database.

 ## Hardware Information

 All experiments were performed on 16GB machine installed with OS X 10.10.5.
 There are no special hardware requirements and results should be easily reproducable on any standard machine.